 Really sickening.
 Sordid.
 But I'm reminded that Edward Albee said that every work of art is an "act of optimism," and I agree.
 And I agree with my buddy Oscar Wilde's assertion that "There is no such thing as a moral or an immoral book.
 Books are well written or badly written.
 That is all."

-This well-written jewel will immerse you rather deeply in a swamp of immorality.
+This well-written jewel will immerse you rather deeply in a swamp of exploitation and immorality.
 But once you surface and shower, your vision will clear and your heart will grow.

 I'm sure of it.